-The difference between German and Italian thus corresponds neatly to the head versus non-head distinction in terms of the labeling of the higher node for gender features (Italian diminutives are also transparent to category features):
+The difference between German and Italian thus corresponds neatly to the head versus non-head distinction in terms of the labeling of the higher node for gender features (Italian diminutives are also transparent to category features):2

 We argue that the co-varying grammatical properties of -onok track the head versus non-head distinction.
 The status of baby-onok as the exponent of a head is straightforward (§2).
 The second part of the argument (§3) is more complex for a number of reasons.
 Some of the properties that vary, like suppletion, are not yet a part of the discussion of head versus non-head affixes-in light of the variation seen in Russian, we will suggest how they might fit within a larger theory, and how they may be related to questions surrounding category-neutral roots, and associated category-defining heads.
 Another property that comes up in the discussion repeatedly is declension class.
-While the evaluative diminutives in (1c-d) retain the gender of the base to which they attach, they sometimes change the declension class.
-Steriopolo (2008) in her discussion of Russian evaluatives treats change in declension class as a diagnostic of head status.
+While the evaluative diminutives in (1c-d) retain the gender of the base to which they attach, they sometimes change the declension class. ? in her discussion of Russian evaluatives treats change in declension class as a diagnostic of head status.
 We argue that declension class is not the same type of feature as gender and should not, and cannot, be treated as the kind of feature that is part of the percolation/algorithm in structures like (5).

 We make this argument both on empirical grounds, revisiting earlier work on the head-modifier distinction, and on theoretical grounds within the Distributed Morphology (DM) framework, where we argue that declension class is a property of vocabulary items (exponents, pronunciations) and not of the abstract morphosyntactic nodes that they realize.
 Making this distinction invites us to be more explicit about what it means for 'an affix' to have flexibility in attachment.
-We adopt and adapt the idea (Lowenstamm 2015; De Belder and Craenenbroeck 2015; Creemers et al. 2018, inter alia) that certain affixes are internally complex.
-Just as in DM an apparently simple root, such as dog, may be decomposed into a lexical component (the true root: $\sqrt{DOG}$ ) and a separate category-determining head n, so too, the head-like -onok can be decomposed into two elements: a lexical morpheme ONOK and its associated category-determining grammatical element n.
+We adopt and adapt the idea (???, inter alia) that certain affixes are internally complex.
+Just as in DM an apparently simple root, such as dog, may be decomposed into a lexical component (the true root: $\sqrt{\text{DOG}}$) and a separate category-determining head n, so too, the head-like -onok can be decomposed into two elements: a lexical morpheme ONOK and its associated category-determining grammatical element n.
 We suggest that the modifier (evaluative) -onok is the same lexical element ONOK, but in the absence of the categorizing head.
-In the course of this article, we argue that this one structural difference is responsible for the divergent interpretation, gender,
+In the course of this article, we argue that this one structural difference is responsible for the divergent interpretation, gender, suppletion, and declension class properties, and that this may underlie an account of the grammatical "bleaching" that the modifier undergoes compared to the head.

-&lt;sup>2These representations incorporate the assumptions that roots lack syntactic category (Borer 2003, inter alia) and gender features (Acquaviva, 2008b; Kramer, 2015), and that these are provided by a categorizing affix, a null little n in the instances at hand.
+2These representations incorporate the assumptions that roots lack syntactic category (?, inter alia) and gender features (??), and that these are provided by a categorizing affix, a null little n in the instances at hand.
 We return to this point and some other properties of Italian diminutives in §3.3, as they become relevant to our discussion of Russian -onok.
 For the purposes of labeling, we treat inflectional affixes as not contributing features.